yangshawn14/python-tictactoe/README.md

-# Basic tic-tac-toe program using python.
+# Basic tic-tac-toe program using Python.